WebSafety Monitors, Blocks and Alerts

 Prioritize Internet Safety

 Parents are busy and don’t have time to browse through their child’s mobile device at night to determine if there are any concerns.
 WebSafety generates mobile alerts for a set of concerns from all features of the app.
 If your child receives a threatening Facebook comment, an alert will be generated.
 If your child visits a website flagged in our database, you will be alerted.
 This is a parent’s time saving and life saving pulse on your child’s digital world.

 In addition to mobile alerts, notifications are also posted to the parent dashboard for reviewing at any time.
 And for those who just don’t have a total handle on the whole mobile app thing, WebSafety will send summary reports to parents on a daily or weekly basis.

 The main screen in the parent app is the dashboard.
 The dashboard is the communications center for your family’s digital life.
 The dashboard is designed as a vertical timeline displaying the most critical notifications of your child’s activities.
 Simply click on the notification and you will be taken to the detailed view of the activity within that feature in the app.
-Click on a text notification generated because of bad words and you will be taken to the Messages feature to view the actual conversation to gain better context.
+Click on a geo-fencing notification generated from the departure from a specific location and you will be taken to the Map feature to view the actual location to gain better context.

 WebSafety features a real-time dashboard that parents can use to stay informed on the mobile phone and tablet usage of their children.